iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#iscc></small>
 !!! term ""
-    **ISCC-CODE** in canonical representation.
+    An **ISCC-CODE** in canonical representation.
 This is the minimal required field for a valid ISCC Metadata object.

 ## name